Skip to main content

 she/her

-About Marjolaine Ryley
+About Dr Marjolaine Ryley

 My publications include ‘Villa Mona – A Proper Kind of House’ Trace Editions, 2006, ‘Field Study 7 Residence Astral’ PARC, 2009 and 'Growing Up in the New Age', Daylight NYC, 2013.

 In 2020 my work was shown at Northern Gallery for Contemporary Art in a mid-career retrospective exhibition 'This is What I See(opens in new tab)'.
-Using photography, creative text, and archival materials I explored a range of themes linking autobiography to wider political issues.
+Using photography, video, creative text, and archival materials I explored a range of themes linking autobiography to wider political issues.